-To help us understand mobile money operators, let’s begin with the definition of what mobile money (or mobile payment) is.
+To help us understand mobile money operators, let’s begin with the definition of mobile money (or mobile payment).

 Mobile payment refers to financial transactions that we can do over the phone or a similar portable device such as a tablet.
 Instead of transferring cash, check or credit cards – the transaction can be done with just a phone for a plethora of goods and or services.